-The new free Wi-Fi network covering central Cambridge has been launched by Connecting Cambridgeshire, as the first step in improving public access to Wi-Fi across the county.
+The free Wi-Fi network covering central Cambridge is continuing to expand under the Connecting Cambridgeshire programme, as the first step in improving public access to Wi-Fi across the county.
 Better connectivity is expected to improve productivity.

-As part of the Budget 2014, Central Government announced their agreement for a Greater Cambridge City Deal which will deliver a step change in investment capability; an increase in jobs and homes with benefits for the whole County and the wider LEP area.
+As part of the Budget 2014, Central Government announced their agreement for a Greater Cambridge City Deal (Greater Cambridge Partnership) which will deliver a step change in investment capability; an increase in jobs and homes with benefits for the whole County and the wider Local Enterprise Partnership area.
 The agreement provides a grant of up to £500 million for new transport schemes.
 However, only £100 million of funding has initially been guaranteed with the remaining funding dependent on the achievement of certain triggers.
-The deal has resulted in a changed set of governance arrangements for Greater Cambridge, allowing the County, Cambridge City Council and South Cambridgeshire District Council to pool funding and powers through a Joint Committee.
+The deal has resulted in a changed set of governance arrangements for Greater Cambridge, allowing the County, Cambridge City Council and South Cambridgeshire District Council to pool funding and powers through a Joint Executive.
 This is helping to deliver a more joined-up and efficient approach to the key economic issues facing this rapidly-growing city region.